Ptujec/LaunchBar/System-Actions/README.md

 - Day Night Toggle
 - Uptime
 - Wifi Toggle
-- Speech actions (German, English, Stop)
+- Speech actions (German, English, Spanish, French).
+If you don't send text to it, it will select all text automatically.
+- Stop speech

 ## Download